joetjo/jopLauncher/README.md

 - mapping running game --> crash on end game
 - search apply only on 10 last sessions, not all...
+- starting a new game setup the initial total duration to the last played game.
+- Regression : starting a mapping do not propose anymore to use PARENT by default

 # Known limitations

 - mapping name may be identical to a real other process name when loading process - to check
 - missing scrollbar or pagination on extended display for excluded game platform and launchers
 - refresh notif close launchers or excluded game
+- no way to start a game in admin mode

 # Enhancement To be done